perebaj/jjhandbook/notes/RESTAPI/README.md

 ```
 Obs: I like to create a folder for each database that I'm using in the application, for example: postgres, mysql, mongo, etc.

-And inside of this folder, the functions that will be used to interact with the resource that was defined in the API folder.
+And inside of this folder, are the functions that will be used to interact with the resource that was defined in the API folder.

 Also if the structures across the different layers are close, I like to define them in different packages, for example: